FwMotion/3scale-cms/rest-client/src/main/dokka/packages.md

 # Package com.fwmotion.threescale.cms.mixins

-Support files to instruct Jackson on handling of JSON data when interacting with the 3scale Content Management API
+Support files to instruct Jackson on handling of JSON data when interacting with the 3scale Developer Portal API

 # Package com.fwmotion.threescale.cms.model